jryans/debug-info-issues/interesting/loop-index-dependent/coverage.md

 * Reaching all basic blocks during execution
 * Additional encounter triggered by phi nodes

-Results appear to be INCORRECT as of tool a013f43d:
+Results appear to be correct as of tool 0c97795c

-* Phi node encounters need special support